SOLUTION · MANUFACTURING

 AI Solutions for Manufacturing

 Catch defects before they leave the line.
-Visual inspection deployed in weeks, edge inference that runs offline, and a process you can reproduce across every line—delivered by engineers embedded on your factory floor.
+Visual inspection deployed in weeks, edge inference that runs offline, and a process you can copy to every line.
+Engineers embed on your factory floor to build it.

 Weeks